Interpreting the Mechanism of Synergism for Drug Combinations Using Attention-Based Hierarchical Graph Pooling: Other Related Work

-\paragraph{Graph neural networks:} Graph neural networks (GNNs) have revolutionized the field of learning with graph structured data, and empirically achieved the current state-of-art performance in various graph learning tasks, ranging from node classification, link prediction to graph classification.
+Graph neural networks (GNNs) have revolutionized the field of learning with graph-structured data and empirically achieved the current state-of-the-art performance in various graph learning tasks, ranging from node classification and link prediction to graph classification.
 Broadly, GNNs \cite{schlichtkrull2018modeling,zhang2018end,ying2018hierarchical,verma2018graph,dai2016discriminative,niepert2016learning} follow a recursive neighborhood aggregation scheme where the node features from the neighborhood of each node are aggregated to update the node’s feature.
-Such framework allows GNNs to capture the graph topology as well as node features, hence unleashing the representation learning ability among graphs.
+Such frameworks allows GNNs to capture the graph topology as well as node features, hence unleashing the representation learning ability among graphs.